Klingenstadt-Solingen/Open-SmartCity-Home/CONTRIBUTING.md

     ```
     docker compose run homeassistant
     ```
-    See the documentation on how to [connect Home Assistant to Open Smart City Home](/documentation/homesystem/HOMEASSISTANT.md)
+    See the documentation on how to [connect Home Assistant to Open SmartCity Home](/documentation/homesystem/HOMEASSISTANT.md)

 - **OpenHAB:**
     ```
     docker compose run openhab
     ```
-    See the documentation on how to [connect OpenHAB to Open Smart City Home](/documentation/homesystem/OPENHAB.md)
+    See the documentation on how to [connect OpenHAB to Open SmartCity Home](/documentation/homesystem/OPENHAB.md)

 - **ioBroker:**
     ```
     docker compose run iobroker
     ```
-    See the documentation on how to [connect ioBroker to Open Smart City Home](/documentation/homesystem/IOBROKER.md)
+    See the documentation on how to [connect ioBroker to Open SmartCity Home](/documentation/homesystem/IOBROKER.md)

 ## Commit Messages
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to structure our commit messages.